Today's Articles

 · establishing clean air and water quality standards, safety standards on cars, fair labeling, food safety standards, and consumer lending regulations.

-For labor, President Johnson extended labor standards to cover nine million more workers, improved Davis-Bacon and increased the federal minimum wage.
-But labor density did not grow.
+For labor, President Johnson extended labor standards to cover nine million more workers, improved Davis-Bacon, and increased the federal minimum wage.
+However, labor density did not grow.
 The 1960s were a time of conflict and division.
 Many whites were uncomfortable with the anti-war protests or the pace of racial change.
 And many blacks in the North were not, either.
 They celebrated the end of de jure segregation in the South.
 Still, they were increasingly frustrated with the de facto housing and school segregation, job discrimination, and police brutality in their own lives.

 Union Firemen, 1944

 With the rise of new social movements, anti-war activism, Black Liberation, Black Nationalism, and the women’s movement, the country was divided—and still reeling from President Kennedy’s assassination.
-Many suspected government involvements when Malcolm X was assassinated in 1965.
+Many suspected government involvement when Malcolm X was assassinated in 1965.
 Later that year, a riot in Watts broke out after an incident with the police; 34 died, most of them black.
 During the “long hot summer” of 1967, more than 159 urban disturbances occurred in black neighborhoods, most related to violent encounters between white police and black residents of inner cities with high unemployment rates.
 The worst riots occurred in Cleveland, Detroit, and Newark, NJ.

 Over 100 people died, and thousands were injured—most killed or wounded were black.
 Dr. King recognized that the end of legal segregation was a battle in the struggle for full equality and that good jobs were the key to black advancement.
 He believed in unions as a mechanism for higher wages and economic opportunity.
 He was speaking in support of the “I Am a Man” strike of black Memphis sanitation workers—AFSCME members—when he was assassinated in 1968.